Ohio woman charged, accused of sending racist death threats to Michigan lawmakers

 She's charged with one count of false report or threat of terrorism, one count of ethnic intimidation and two other counts related to making a threat using a phone.
 If convicted, she could be sentenced to more than 20 years in prison, according to Nessel's office.

+“The division in our country, and in Michigan especially, has continued to build and develop over the last few years to a point where it’s getting in the way of our democracy and distracting us from good governance," Anthony said.

+"We are at a point in time where we just have to tone down the temperature and choose to lead with respect, even if we disagree.
+There is no room for this type of vitriolic language or hatred in politics, or any public space."

 These are the latest threats against Johnson and other Michigan elected officials.
-Johnson receive a slew of threats after she pushed back against ex-Trump attorney Rudy Giuliani and others during a legislative hearing after the 2020 election.
+Johnson received a slew of threats after she pushed back against Donald Trump's former attorney Rudy Giuliani and others during a legislative hearing after the 2020 election.

 More: Detroit lawmaker receives new death threat in vile, racist voicemail: 'You will die'

-More: Holland man faces terrorism charge for alleged death threats against Biden, Whitmer

-Gov. Gretchen Whitmer, U.S. Reps.
-Peter Meijer, R-Grand Rapids, Fred Upton, R-St. Joseph, and many other Michigan lawmakers have also received multiple threats.
+Gov. Gretchen Whitmer, along with U.S. Reps.
+Peter Meijer, R-Grand Rapids, and Fred Upton, R-St. Joseph, as well as many other Michigan lawmakers also have received multiple threats.

 "This rise in threats against elected officials will not be tolerated," Nessel said in a statement.